joakim/calendar/README.md

 ### Structure

 - The year has 360 common days and 5 (common year) or 6 (leap year) intercalary days
-- The year is divided into 4 equal quarters, of 1 intercalary and 90 common days
+- The year is divided into 4 equal quarters, each having 91 days
-  - The intercalary day is day 0 of the quarter and represents the equinox/solstice
+  - 1 intercalary day that represents the equinox/solstice (day 0 of the quarter)
+  - 90 common days
-- The year's 360 common days may also be divided
+- The year's 360 common days may be divided as follows
   - Proposed division: 8 octals ("months") and 40 nonads ("weeks")
     - 8 octals of 45 days, 2 octals per quarter
     - 40 nonads of 9 days, 10 nonads per quarter
-      - Each nonad may be further divided into 3 trios of 3 days, enabling very flexible work/rest schedules
+      - Each nonad may be further divided into 3 trios of 3 days
   - Traditional division: 12 "months"
     - 12 months of 30 days, 3 months per quarter
     - Drawback: A month can not fit a whole number of nonands (3.33 per month)
     - Drawback: Traditional month names can not be used, requiring 12 new names
- - The remaining 1 or 2 days at the end of the year are intercalary transition days
+ - The remaining 1 or 2 days at the end of the year are intercalary transition days before the next new year

 ### Epoch